 Kenan-Flagler offers a full menu of MBA options for managers and executives, all consistently ranked among the best EMBA programs in the world.
-There is the traditional weekend Executive MBA program, which meets on campus every three weekends, a standard part-time evening option, and a innovative global partnership with several other premier universities.
+There is the traditional weekend Executive MBA program, which meets on campus every three weekends, a traditional evening option, and a innovative global partnership with several other premier universities.
 If that’s not enough, UNC also offers an online program option, MBA@UNC.

 Think leadership when you consider any of UNC’s Kenan-Flagler’s MBA degree programs.
 The school puts a heavy emphasis on the case-study method and group activities, emphasizing extraordinary leadership at the core of almost everything.